sami-chaaban/PlotAkta/README.md

 # Plot Akta Results

 Use this script to turn your Akta results file from Unicorn (.csv) into a nicely formatted pdf and png.
-It will plot the UV trace, but additional data can be overlaid (see below).
+It will plot the UV-280 trace, but additional data can be overlaid (see below).

 Usage: